 What is wrong with a congregation using the kitchen in their building that they have inherited or purchased?
 Is there anything wrong with a congregation building a room for Bible studies and other meetings?
 This is not unauthorized.
 What would be wrong in eating in such a room outside the assembly?
 What would be wrong in having the supplies and appliances available to prepare meals for those in lengthy studies and labors of the church?
 Must those laboring around the building leave the building for every meal.
 Paul did not leave the upper room to eat when he taught in Acts 20.
 Can one not do a day’s work without returning home, going out, or stepping off the property to eat a sack lunch?
 Why cannot needy Christians eat on the grounds?

-If eating in the place of the assembly in wrong, then the apostle Paul should have known before he ate his own meal at the meeting of Christians in Troas (Acts 20:7, 11).
+If eating in the location of the assembly in wrong, then the apostle Paul should have known before he ate his own meal at the meeting of Christians in Troas (Acts 20:7, 11).
 There is apostolic precedent to eat in such a place.
 However, Christians are not to eat the Lord’s Supper as a common meal in the assembly (1 Cor 11:17–34).
 The Spirit of Christ spoke through Paul revealing, “For in eating, each one takes his own supper ahead of others; and one is hungry and another is filled. […] But if anyone is hungry, let him eat at home, lest you come together for judgment.
 And the rest I will set in order when I come” (1 Cor 11:21, 33).
 Many cite these scriptures to condemn eating together in the meeting room of the congregation.
 Yes, outside of the assembly, they broke their bread together in their houses (Acts 2:46), yet Paul ate in this meeting place of the assembly.

 The non-institutional churches quote the words of Paul in 1 Corinthians 11:22, “What!
 Do you not have houses to eat and drink in?
 Or do you despise the assembly of God and shame those who have nothing?
 What shall I say to you?
 Shall I praise you in this?
 I do not praise you.”
 These Corinthian Christians were shaming the assembly.
 The Corinthian Christians should not eat the Lord’s Supper for hunger and to fill themselves with drink.
 However, this first-century occurrence has nothing to do with eating in a room of a church building outside of the assembly.